memfault/interrupt/_drafts/platformio.md

 <!-- excerpt start -->

-In this post, I'm like to introduce PlatformIO.
-I go over what PlatformIO is, how you can use it for your project, and what it is very good at.
+In this post, I'd like to introduce PlatformIO.
+I will go over what PlatformIO is, how you can use it for your project, and what it is good at.
 I also highlight a few shortcomings worth keeping in mind.

 <!-- excerpt end -->